lucent-mc/docs/content/index.md

 - [[Packs/Lucent Additions/index|Lucent Additions]] - Introduces more structures, blocks, decorations, and more.
 - [[Packs/Lucent Adventures/index|Lucent Adventures]] - Improved world generation.
 Additional environment, structures, dimensions.
 Slows gameplay loop with a progression system, skill tree, RPG Classes.

-All of the aforementioned mod packs are also available as "collections" on [Modrinth](https://modrinth.com/user/lucent-adventures/collections), containing only the mods unique to each mod pack.
+All of the aforementioned mod packs are also available as "collections" on [Modrinth](https://modrinth.com/user/lucent-adventures/collections), containing only the mods unique to each pack.

 ## Join us